ehsky/drawIo-Salesforce/README.md

-# Unofficial draw.io library for Salesforce
+# Unofficial draw.io ibrary for Salesforce

 This library is a collection of DrawIo shapes for Salesforce.
 It is based on the [Salesforce Diagramming Framework](https://architect.salesforce.com/diagrams)